 Do Sharing Plans Qualify as MEC?

 Remember that in order to participate in the QSEHRA, an employee must have health insurance that qualifies as MEC, and health Sharing Plans are not technically insurance under the Affordable Care Act.
-Based on the IRS guidance and input from our own lawyers, we do not consider sharing ministries as meeting the MEC requirements.
+Based on IRS guidance, Sharing Plans do not qualify as meeting the MEC requirements.

 Can sharing plans be reimbursed through QSEHRA?